Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Stationary and near-stationary reduced local probability densities

 The probability distribution of Eq. (\ref{different_is_more}) may describe metastable non-equilibrium (``{\sf neq}'') systems other than supercooled fluids that we will focus on in this paper when discussing experimental consequences (Section \ref{sec:exp'}).
 For instance, for Ising ferromagnets undergoing hysteresis in an external magnetic field, the relevant conditional probability satisfies Eq. (\ref{different_is_more}) which we rewrite here with an explicit magnetization dependence,

 In Eq. (\ref{pneqferro}), $M$ and $M'$ denote, respectively, the magnetization of the equilibrium system and the non-equilibrium system in the given external magnetic field $h$.
 Such a ferromagnet in an external magnetic field may appear to be effectively ``stuck'' in an equilibrium state of another Hamiltonian (one associated with a different, earlier applied, external field $h''$ on the ferromagnet along the hysteresis loop).
-The pertinent conditional probability in Eq. (\ref{pneqferro}) might still be a delta-function in $M'$ of the form $\delta (M-M'')$ yet with a magnetization $M'' \neq M'$.
-Here, $M''$ is the magnetization for an equilibrium system placed in an external applied field $h''\neq h$.
-We reiterate that this magnetization $M''$ is indeed different from the equilibrium magnetization $M'$ when the applied external magnetic field is equal to $h$ (the one in which the system is actually in).
+The pertinent conditional probability in Eq. (\ref{pneqferro}) might still be a of a canonical delta-function form in $M'$,

+yet, importantly, with the latter sharp magnetization $M'' \neq M$.
+Here, $M''$ is the magnetization of an equilibrium system placed in an external applied field $h''\neq h$.
+We reiterate that this magnetization $M''$ is indeed different from the expected equilibrium magnetization $M'$ when the applied external magnetic field is equal to $h$ (the one in which the system is actually in).
+Since, apart from the shift in the magnetization (and other similar state variables) the distribution of Eq. (\ref{npferrom}) is of a canonical equilibrium form, it can be associated with a free energy.
+Such a free energy is metastable relative to the true free energy of an equilibrium system of magnetization $M$.

-By contrast, in the case of the supercooled fluid that we will examine in Section \ref{sec:exp'}, empirical observations dictate that the relevant state variables $\beta, \mu, \ldots$ cannot be set to fixed values to describe the equilibrium (either liquid or crystalline) system at different state variables.
+By contrast, in the case of the supercooled fluid that we will examine in Section \ref{sec:exp'}, empirical observations dictate that the relevant state variables $\beta', \mu', \ldots$ {\it cannot} be set to fixed values to describe the equilibrium (either liquid or crystalline) system at different state variables.
 For supercooled fluids, the probability distribution $P$ of Eq. (\ref{pp}) cannot be a simple product of delta functions.